To pack or not to pack a stroller… that’s always the question when travelling with kids to Walt Disney World.

 The disadvantage to buying a stroller is deciding whether to bring it home with you.
 Again, luggage limits or available trunk space may affect your decision.

 3. Rent a Disney Stroller

-Strollers are available for rent at each of the theme parks and Downtown Disney.
+Strollers are available for rent at each of the theme parks and Disney Springs.

 Disney strollers are very spacious and perfect for older kids who cannot fit into an umbrella stroller or don’t need to be sitting in one all day, every day.

 While they are not the most comfortable (they are 100% plastic with no padding) and do not recline, they do provide a place to rest their tired feet.

 This is not the most economical option.
 Double strollers cost $31 a day.
 Times that by 7 days and you’re out $200.
 A few dollars more can get you a car rental in Florida!
 Read our post about our thoughts on renting a car in Orlando over here.

 Another downside is that the strollers can’t be taken outside of the parks or Disney Springs.

 So after a long day of rides, shows and attractions, you may have to carry your kids onto the monorail, bus or to and from your car.